Finances

 Several partakers of the ‘impressionist’ expositions have gone through periods of (severe) poverty.
 Who were they?
 When did they suffer poverty?

-Monet, Camille Pissarro, Lucien Pissarro, Renoir, Sisley all knew for years financial difficulties.
+Claude Monet, Camille Pissarro, Lucien Pissarro, Auguste Renoir and Alfred Sisley all knew for years of financial difficulties.

 For Lucien Pissarro money was never plentiful.
 (R312,p97) Still, living in England he made many trips to Paris and Eragny.